ajbmachon/buddah-bot/DEPLOYMENT.md

 5. Check your email inbox
 6. **Magic link email** should arrive within 60 seconds
    - From: `onboarding@resend.dev` (or your custom domain)
-   - Subject: Similar to "Sign in to BuddahBot"
+   - Subject: Similar to "Sign in to BuddhaBot"
 7. Click magic link in email
 8. **Success:** Redirected to production site with active session
 9. Verify chat interface loads